sendahug/send-hug-frontend/README.md

 13. **core-js** - Modular standard library for JavaScript.
 Contains polyfills.
 For more information, check the [GitHub repo](https://github.com/zloirock/core-js).

 For more information about Angular's required NPM packages, check the [Angular docs](https://angular.io/guide/npm-packages).

+### Other

+1. **IDB** (formerly IDBPromised) - An improved version of IndexedDB, which is Promise-based and includes various enhancements to improve the API's usability.
+For more information, check the [IDBP repo](https://github.com/jakearchibald/idb).

 ### Production Dependencies